entelognathus/agnathan-phylogeny/agnathan character list.md

 26. Eyes with pigmented retinal epithelium: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-Eriptychius is assumed to have pigmented eyes on the basis of the orbits and orbital scales and so we scored it present.
+> - Dearden *et al*.
+(2023): “*Eriptychius* is assumed to have pigmented eyes on the basis of the orbits and orbital scales and so we scored it present."

 27. Eyes: 0, exposed; 1, covered by dermis; 2, covered by trunk muscles.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
 (2023): “This is unknown in all fossil vertebrates.
-For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper, here Eriptychius, Sacabambaspis, Astraspis and heterostracan taxa are assumed to have uncovered eyes and we have scored them absent in keeping with the scoring approach of Miyashita et al. 45,46
+For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper, here *Eriptychius*, *Sacabambaspis*, *Astraspis* and heterostracan taxa are assumed to have uncovered eyes and we have scored them absent in keeping with the scoring approach of Miyashita et al. (2019, 2021).
-.

 28. Extrinsic eye musculature: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .